tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 ![](Images/200.png)

 Here we apply `cuss` to capitalize every tape in the set.
-Maybe our party invitations are very loud!
+Maybe our party invitations are very loud.

 ```
 > =/  party  (sy ["Alice" "Bob" "Charlie" "Alice" "Dave" ~])